It seems that most people don't really know the Bali other than the one with its beautiful smooth beaches and vacation villas.

 There were in fact quite a number of other trekking groups, their headlights or torches forming a vague line of procession up to the crater.
 In the end, I'm really glad that I could focus more on the walk itself, enjoy the starry night and the village lights across the lake, rather than trying to find my way in the dark.

-the "double mountains" on the other side and Mt Rinjani beyond]
+[A mesmerizing view over the village, the lake, the "double mountains" on the other side and Mt Rinjani beyond] |

 Once we left the forest, we started getting a better view of Lake Batur and Mt Agung, as well as the dawning sky.
 After a year in the southern hemisphere, it was a strange sight to see Orion hanging neither up or down in the sky, as we were basically right on the equator!